Red dress of Julia Roberts: Reception and legacy

-Harper's Bazaar and Grazia Daily have referred to the gown as the most famous costume piece in the film.
-30 years after the film's release, Vogue Paris referred to the gown as iconic, and stated that it contributed to making the romantic comedy "legendary".
+Harper's Bazaar and Grazia Daily have called the gown the most famous costume piece in the film.
 Johanna Cox of Elle described the piece as "one of the most famous red dresses in film history".
 The gown was reproduced for the musical adaption of Pretty Woman, with a "more relaxed and less corset-like" design.
 Los Angeles brand Reformation released a version of the gown in 2014, called 'the Bali dress'.
 Marie Claire framed the gown as one of the most unforgettable pieces in cinema.
 Entertainment Weekly included it in a list describing "20 of pop culture's most show-stopping red dresses", while Parade featured the frock as one of the most iconic red dresses in film.
 It was exhibited at the Victoria & Albert Museum in 2014.
 Vance was nominated for the BAFTA Award for Best Costume Design in 1990 for her work on Pretty Woman.

 Floriane Reynaud of Vogue Paris wrote that the dress was "eye-catching, incredibly sexy without losing an ounce of elegance… all of the attention is now focused on Vivian, who we now view from a different perspective: one of admiration instead of disdain."
 Writing for Harper's Bazaar, Kerry Pieri expressed that the gown echoed the spirit of Valentino.
-People declared that the dress "she wears when she goes from duckling to swan [..] has a wow factor that goes unmatched".
+People declared that the dress "she wears when she goes from duckling to swan [...] has a wow factor that goes unmatched".
 Marie Claire described the dress as "gorgeously draped" and stated that "when Edward fell in love with [Vivian] that night, we did too."
 In an analysis on red in film fashion, Refinery29 wrote that Vivian "connotes new — and commanding — elegance in her red ballgown and opera gloves."
 Entertainment Weekly's Mary Sollosi dubbed the piece as Vivian's "true Cinderella moment."